Modular Many-Body Quantum Sensors: Phase Diagram of Modular Transverse XY sensor.

-\textbf{Phase diagram of modular transverse $XY$ sensor.} Now, we briefly revisit the transfer matrix trick of determining the critical points of the modular $XY$ sensor following Ref.~\cite{tong2002quantum}.
+Now, we briefly revisit the transfer matrix trick of determining the critical points of the modular $XY$ sensor following Ref.~\cite{tong2002quantum}.
 The eigenvalue equation in \eqref{eq:Ham_supp} can now be written in terms of the emergent excitations $\lbrace \eta \rbrace$ as

 such that $ H = \sum_{k} \Lambda_k \left( \eta_{k}^{\dagger} \eta_k - \frac{1}{2}\right)$, where $\lbrace \Lambda_k, -\Lambda_k\rbrace$ are the energy eigenvalues.
 Now writing $\phi_{kj} = (U^{\dagger}+V^{\dagger})_{kj}/2$ and $\xi_{kj} = (U^{\dagger}-V^{\dagger})_{kj}/2$, we can write the eigenvalue equation in the following recurrence form by expanding the eigenvalue equation through the Cayley-Hamilton theorem.